haxtheweb/hax11ty/README.md

 ### Publishing to github

-- `yarn run build` will build it into the `dist` directory
+- `npm run build` will build it into the `dist` directory
 - Or, if you use github actions, you should be able to just change files

 ### Taking into HAXiam or HAXcms local versions

-`yarn run local-build` will build it into the `dist` directory, tweaking paths to be more compatible with HAXcms local and shared hosting solutions
+`npm run local-build` will build it into the `dist` directory, tweaking paths to be more compatible with HAXcms local and shared hosting solutions

 ## 11ty expert